Prior to famous artists like Dali, a painter in Austria known as Gustav Klimt founded a movement called “Vienna Secession.”

 The patterns of sensual and spiritual art that show rich symbolism in colors were something that captivated Klimt’s eyes.

 Now that you know some interesting facts about Klimt, why not learn more about erotic ideas through the paintings by Gustav Klimt?

 Here, we’ve talked extensively about the ten paintings by Gustav Klimt, whose backgrounds tell a different tale.

 10. The Maiden

-In the early period, there were numerous paintings of women produced as they were considered the main subject in art.
+In the early period, numerous paintings of women produced considering the main subject in art.